Wellcome Collection

 Wellcome Collection is a museum and library based at 183 Euston Road, London, England, displaying a mixture of medical artefacts and original artworks exploring "ideas about the connections between medicine, life and art".
-Founded in 2007, the Wellcome Collection attracts over 550,000 visitors per year.
-The venue offers contemporary and historic exhibitions and collections, the Wellcome Library, a café, a bookshop and conference facilities.
+Founded in 2007, the Wellcome Collection has over 550,000 visitors per year.

+The venue puts on exhibitions of contemporary historic art and artefacts, and has a café, bookshop and conference facilities.
 In addition to its physical facilities, Wellcome Collection maintains a website of original articles and archived images related to health.